 Our new Craft Cabinet

-I ordered this from Wayfair.
 I didn’t want to spend a lot of money on a fancy cabinet so I searched high and low for affordability and a piece of furniture that would blend with the rest of my decor.

 I love how it has all this deep storage in one of the doors too!
 The clean lines and white cabinet blend well with this room.